parisba/heyparis/content/posts/appleid/index.md

 Here’s how Apple “Permanently” locked my Apple ID.

 I am writing this as a desperate measure.
-After nearly 30 years as a loyal customer, authoring technical books on Apple’s own programming languages (Objective-C and Swift), and spending tens upon tens upon tens of thousands of dollars on devices, apps, conferences, and services, I have been locked out of my personal and professional digital life with no explanation and no recourse.
+After nearly 30 years as a loyal customer, [authoring technical books on Apple’s own programming languages (Objective-C and Swift)](/books-and-events/books/#books), and spending tens upon tens upon tens of thousands of dollars on devices, apps, conferences, and services, I have been locked out of my personal and professional digital life with no explanation and no recourse.

 ## The Situation

-My Apple ID, which I have held for around two decades, has been permanently disabled.
+My Apple ID, which I have held for around 25 years (it was originally a username, before they had to be email addresses; it's from the iTools era), has been permanently disabled.
 This isn’t just an email address; it is my core digital identity.
 It holds terabytes of family photos, my entire message history, and is the key to syncing my work across the ecosystem.

 [![](/cardfail.png#center)]()